zplug/zplug/README.md

 #### `ZPLUG_USE_CACHE`

 Defaults to `true`.
 If this variable is true, zplug will use a cache file to speed up the load process.
-The cache file is located in `$ZPLUG_CACHE_FILE`.
+The cache file is located at `$ZPLUG_CACHE_FILE`.
 If you want to clear the cache, please run `zplug clear` or do the following:

 ```console
 $ ZPLUG_USE_CACHE=false zplug load